Research

 Bleeding Canker Disease of Silver Maple Trees

-Management of silver maple canker diseases should be based on integrated pest management (IPM) principles.
-Learn more from this guideline for professionals and homeowners.
+The management of silver maple canker diseases should be based on integrated pest management (IPM) principles.
+This guideline for professionals and homeowners provides more information.

 Boxwood Blight

-Boxwood blight is a fungal disease easily transported in the nursery industry and can be moved on infected plants that do not show any symptoms at the time of shipment.
+Boxwood blight is a fungal disease easily transported in the nursery industry.
+It can be moved on infected plants that do not show symptoms at the time of shipment.

 Boxwood - Volutella Blight